 Live Online Academies

 Gain real-time access to a subject matter expert delivering online training in a structured virtual classroom environment.
-Live online academies are virtual versions of some of our most popular face-to-face courses, delivered in bitesize sessions of 1.5-3 hours online.
+Live online academies are virtual versions of some of our most popular face-to-face courses.

 - Direct interaction with the trainer during live sessions